explodinglabs/jsonrpcclient/doc/index.rst

     except JsonRpcClientError as e:
         print(str(e))

-If you want to handle them individually, here is the full list:
+Here is the full list of exceptions.
+You may for example, not care about

 InvalidRequest
     The request you're trying to send is not valid json.